shifengshierya/C-AME/README.md

 where
 - `INPUT_DIR` refers to the directory of input data mentioned above (support for multiple files processing)
 - `DATA_DIR` refers to data format standardization results folder
-- `SAVE_DIR` refers to Final results storage folder
+- `SAVE_DIR` refers to final results storage folder

 Then, you can get the results in the corresponding folders：
 #### Result Files